 Those post-proposal surprise parties, where the couple’s family members and friends celebrate in person immediately after the question is popped, are back—though a bit smaller than pre-COVID.
 "Many clients proposing are having guests present for the proposal again,” says Vaughn.
 “A majority of our clients will utilize their privately rented proposal venue to host their guests following the proposal.
 These celebrations are not a 50+ guest party but many are opting to have 15 to 25 guests present.”

-“One trend that isn’t going away is a hidden photographer and it’s one we love,” says Alex.
-“Pandemic or not, you’ll want to remember this moment forever and the photos are a great way to share the moment with your family and friends later.”
+“One proposal trend that isn’t going away is a hidden photographer and it’s one we love,” says Alex K of Vision in White Events in Nashville, Tennessee.
+“You’ll want to remember this moment forever and the photos are a great way to share the moment with your family and friends later.”
 A professional photographer (and even a videographer, too!) can also ensure that your proposal is totally Instagram-worthy.
 Just make sure that you work with your photo and video pros in advance to ensure they’ll be well hidden and not to spoil any surprises!

 For many proposers, a bouquet of red roses just won’t cut it in terms of decor.
 In 2022, expect to see elaborate, Kardashian-worthy floral arrangements decorating homes or other proposal locations.
 “Our couples are all about the flowers right now and making sure the set-up is beautified with some of their partner’s favorite flowers and colors,” says Heather.